 Popups are effective tools you can use to promote your apps to visitors.
 Using them can help lift your download rate to 40%.

 Why would you want to miss out on that?
-We get that popups are generally thought to be annoying.
+We get that popups can be annoying.
 This happens only when the popup is designed and timed wrongly.

 But they don’t have to.
 With Adoric, you can create personalized popups that allow you to promote your app to potential users.

 This case study might interest you.
-In it, we shared graphic details about how Israel Post – the largest postal services company in Israel – was able to increase its Android and iOS app downloads by 580% and 980% respectively.
+In it, we shared how Israel Post – the largest postal services company in Israel – was able to increase its Android and iOS app downloads by 580% and 980% respectively.

 And they did this by simply using our popups.